 The need for such limitations will become obvious to us once we stop to consider the entire scope of existence presented to us within the context of the Bible.
-That is, if we take into account all of the activity that has taken and will take place from eternity past to eternity future, as well as all of the activity that has occurred throughout the various realms of existence—from the deepest depths in the underworld to the highest reaches of the heavenly places—it shouldn’t be difficult for us to see that the overall knowledge produced as a result of all of this activity would be so staggering that, when given the limits imposed upon us by our finite minds and fallen natures, it would be way beyond our abilities to take it all in.
+If we take into account all of the activity that has taken and will take place from eternity past to eternity future, as well as all of the activity that has occurred throughout the various realms of existence—from the deepest depths of the underworld to the highest reaches of the heavenly places—it shouldn’t be difficult for us to see that the overall knowledge produced as a result of all of this activity would be so staggering that when given the limits imposed upon us by our finite minds and fallen natures, it would be way beyond our abilities to take it all in.

 - To the North, we will only be able to go as far as the Purposes of God have ordained;

 - To the East, we will only be able to go as far as our Positions in Christ empower us;